HULFSynth : An INR based Super-Resolution and Ultra Low-Field MRI Synthesis via Contrast factor estimation: Methods

-Given, a 3D HF magnitude image and its tissue-type segmentations $\mathrm{\{X, S_t\}}$, we generate a synthetic ULF-like image, Y by estimating a tissue-type contrast degradation vector, $\mathbf{m}$.
-We divide our ULF synthesis pipeline into: (i) {Contrast factor estimation} and (ii) {Contrast modulation}. $\mathbf{m}$ quantifies the relative change in signal intensity for each tissue-type between HF and ULF.
+Given, a 3D HF magnitude image and its tissue-type segmentations $\mathrm{\{X, S_t\}}$, we generate a synthetic ULF-like image, Y by estimating a tissue-type contrast factor vector, $\mathbf{m}$.
+We divide our ULFSynth pipeline into: (i) {Contrast factor estimation} and (ii) {Contrast modulation}. $\mathbf{m}$ quantifies the relative change in signal intensity for each tissue-type between HF and ULF.
 Applying $\mathbf{m}$, we perform Contrast Modulation to generate a synthetic ULF-like image.